yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 4. Run a verification harness that builds the Lean files and checks the theorem
 5. Repeat until the theorem is proved

-The code and harness I used are in [this github repository](https://github.com/yuanchenyang/nonconvex_sos_landscape), along with the completed proof.
+The code and harness I used are in [this GitHub repository](https://github.com/yuanchenyang/nonconvex_sos_landscape), along with the completed proof.
 The commit history made by the agent for the successful run can be found [in this